 He and his wife, Jennifer Pingledis, a 1996 Muskingum alumna, reside in Wilmette, Illinois.
 They are the parents of Elainia, Erenia, Mira, and Nikhil.

 Awards for excellence in teaching, scholarship and faculty service granted at Convocation

-At Muskingum University's Convocation, held August 27 on the campus, three faculty members were recognized for excellence in teaching, scholarship and service.
+At Muskingum University's 2013-2014 Convocation, three faculty members were recognized for excellence in teaching, scholarship and service.
 The awards were presented by Vice President for Academic Affairs Dr. James E. Callaghan.
+Read the whole story.